Computing at Geoffrey Field Junior School

-Part of the children’s computing education is understanding the risks that the internet poses to young people.
-The children are taught about safe and responsible conduct online and how/who to report their concerns to.
-We also teach the children to question the validity of what they learn online and the importance of developing their own digital resilience.
+We place a particular emphasis on online safety.
+We want to equip our pupils with the skill and knowledge to utilise the amazing possibilities the internet offers in a safe and responsible manner.
+The pupils are taught about safe and responsible conduct online and how/who to report their concerns to.
+We also teach our pupils to question the validity of what they learn online and the importance of developing their own digital resilience.